 Welcome to the last main set!
 It's only eight characters just like the last set, so hopefully it's not too bad.
 It does include the infamous ra-ri-ru-re-ro column though, which does tend to give some people trouble pronunciation-wise.
-Please be sure to check out our "how to pronounce the Japanese R" (coming soon!) guide for more information on this.
+Please be sure to check out our "how to pronounce the Japanese R" article for more information on this.

 ら is just the "R" sound plus あ, making a "

 り is just the "R" sound plus い, making a "